Afforestation of Generation Forests as part of the climate solution

 Our afforestation areas comprise several generations of valuable tree species native to Central America.
 We apply an innovative approach to create a diverse forest over time, which is economically self-sustaining and closely resembles a naturally-occurring rainforest.

 Our forests can make a decisive contribution to the stabilisation of the global climate.
-But instead, every year the loss and degradation of our forests significantly contribute to the extinction of species and climate change.
-The intensive clearing of forests present us with far-reaching problems: they can no longer protect us from the impending impacts of climate change that occur in the form of violent storms and droughts.
-In addition, numerous forests are no longer as healthy and resilient as before.
-Through our commitment to tackle climate change, create new habitats, and link ecosystems, we can reduce the risk of zoonotic diseases and future pandemics.
+But instead, every year, the loss and degradation of our forests significantly contribute to the extinction of species and climate change.
+The intensive clearing of forests presents us with far-reaching problems: they can no longer protect us from the impending impacts of climate change that occur in the form of violent storms and droughts.
+In addition, numerous forests are less healthy and resilient than before.
+Through our commitment to tackling climate change, creating new habitats, and linking ecosystems, we can reduce the risk of zoonotic diseases and future pandemics.
 There is a phenomenon called the “Dilution Effect”, which describes how the destruction of intact ecosystems can promote the emergence of pandemics.
 Through our afforestation projects and the protection of rainforests, we are strengthening the resilience of our natural biotopes.